digital-asset/daml/language-support/ts/daml-react/README.md

 ## Advanced Usage

-In order to interact as multiple parties or to connect to several ledgers, one needs to create the extra `DamlLedger` [contexts](https://reactjs.org/docs/context.html) specific to your requirement.
+In order to interact as multiple parties or to connect to several ledgers, one needs to create an extra `DamlLedger` [contexts](https://reactjs.org/docs/context.html) specific to your requirement.

 `createLedgerContext`